MicrosoftDocs/cpp-docs/docs/overview/compiler-versions.md

 The Microsoft Visual C++ compiler version consists of a major and minor version number, which is reflected in the [`_MSC_VER`](../preprocessor/predefined-macros.md) macro as a number, such as 1938.

 Starting with Visual Studio 15:

 - each major release increments the 'hundreds' place of the version number.
 - each minor release increments the 'ones' place of the version number.

-For example, the major version changed between VS 2013 and VS 2015, reflected by a change in `_MSC_VER` from 1800 to 1900.
+For example, the major version changed between Visual Studio 2013 and Visual Studio 2015, reflected by a change in `_MSC_VER` from 1800 to 1900.
 An example of a minor change is from 17.1 to 17.2, when `_MSC_VER` changed from 1931 to 1932.

-The following table lists the Visual C++ compiler version numbers and the Visual Studio version in which they were released:
+The following table lists the Visual C++ compiler `_MSC_VER` for each Visual Studio release:

 | Visual Studio version | `_MSC_VER` |
 |--|--|